-- commitment to pursuing activities to support one's own existence while community and nature serve only as means (alibi) to achieve selfish goals: material gains, status, wealth, self-promotion, power;
+- the induvidual is committed to pursuing activities that support he's own existence while community and nature serve only as means (alibi) to achieve selfish goals: material gains, status, wealth, self-promotion, power;

-- driven by ego: superiority, egotism, arrogance, jealousy, manipulativeness, deception, ignorance, unawareness;
+- driven by ego: arrogantness, deviousness, enviousness, egotism, impertinence, manipulativeness, mindlessness;

 - information is sold for recognition and profit; other people's ideas are often stolen and used for self-promotion and material gain;

-- individual pathways towards personal growth and development are not supported and not respected (it is easier to rule ignorance, manipulate the illiterate or brainwash uneducated); the achievements of others are underestimated or stolen for personal and/or financial gain;
+- the growth and development of others is not supported and respected (it is easier to rule ignorance, manipulate the illiterate or brainwash uneducated); the achievements of others are underestimated or stolen for personal and/or financial gain;

-Among others, this group contains entrepreneurs in tourism focused solely on financial gain and power.
+Among others, this group contains entrepreneurs in tourism focused solely on financial gain.
 Although they will make a great effort to persuade you they're responsible, they generally offer goods and services that neither reflect nor enhance a host community.
-Moreover, they unscrupulously exploit a community and nature, incite unfair competition, conflicts and strife - both origin and natural and cultural heritage are irrelevant to them.
+Moreover, they unscrupulously exploit a community and nature, incite unfair competition, conflicts and strife – and their origin and heritage are irrelevant to them.
 Deny them your support!!

-Be informed tourist, see through exaggerated and fancy ads - support the ones who really care.
-Now, more than ever before, the world needs to sharpen the power of critical thinking and real discernment between truth and lies, big words (pompous phrases, solemn words, exuberant promises and the high-sounding slogans) and actual deeds (both past and present) of individuals and policy makers at the local, regional, national, and global level.
+See through exaggerated and fancy ads - support the ones who really care!
+Now, more than ever before, we need to sharpen the power of critical thinking and real discernment between big words, and actual deeds (both past and present) of individuals and policy makers at the local, and global level.